mzampetakis/mzampetakis.github.io/tabs/about.md

 title: About
 ---

 I am a software engineer with a passion on software and technology!
 I am currently working at [Enartia](https://enartia.com) as a beckend SW engineer.
-Solving challenging problems and improving code development process is what I mostly love to do.
+Solving challenging problems and improving code development lifecycle is what I mostly love to do.

 In my free time I enjoy spending time with my family, cycling and "playing" with LEGO's.
 Also, I am (trying) to [contribute to OSS](https://github.com/mzampetakis?tab=repositories) and co-organizing the [DevStaff Community](https://devstaff.gr).